daren-thomas/daren-thomas.github.io/_posts/2020-02-26-cea-databases-part-2.md

 title: Working with CEA Databases - Part 2
 ---

 The Archetypes Mapper mentioned in [part 1 of this series](/cea-databases-part-1) sets up basic properties for your scenario.
-In this post, I'll go into more detail on how to fine-tune your scenario using the Assemblies defined in the databases.
+In this post, I'll go into more detail on how to fine-tune your scenario using the Assemblies defined in the database.

 <!--more-->